 Inspire Education Trust buys the RPA insurance which has been specifically set up by the EFA to facilitate and deliver insurance cover for academies.
 This ensures value for money.

-Academy Conversion – We understand from our own experience that the conversion process can be a distraction away from core purpose for school leaders.
-Within the Executive Principal team we have built up strong knowledge and working experience of the conversion process and as such will support and manage the process.
+We understand from our own experience that the conversion process can be a distraction away from core purpose for school leaders.
+Within the Trust Senior Leadership Team, we have built up strong knowledge and working experience of the conversion process and as such will support and manage the process.
 We have access to legal expertise through our external partnerships which means partner academies can be assured of receiving sound advice at every stage.

-All academies within the trust are supported by the Business Manager and team who has delegated responsibility for:
+All academies within the Trust are supported by the CFO who has delegated responsibility for:

-The Business Manager and back office support function undertakes the Management and Financial reporting function.
+The CFO undertakes the Management and Financial reporting function.
 This includes:

-The Trust employs a Premises Manager who under the direction of the Executive Principal and Business Manager gives advice, guidance and support to our Site Service Officers at each academy.
-In addition to this, our Premises Manager coordinates all premises purchases ensuring economies of scale and Value for Money.
+The Trust employs a Premises team under the direction of the Head of Operations, who gives advice, guidance and support to our Site Service Officers at each academy.
+In addition to this, our Premises Managers co-ordinate all premises purchases ensuring economies of scale and value for money.

 Health & Safety

-Each school has a H&S Committee which meets on a termly basis chaired by the Headteacher and is supported by the Business Manager and H&S Officer.
+Each school has a H&S Committee which meets on a termly basis chaired by the Headteacher and is supported by the Head of Estates.

-The Trust employs an ICT Manager who together with his team manage the curriculum network and gives support to each academy within the Trust for both current and future needs, including reliability and resilience.
+The Trust has a central ICT team led by an experienced Strategic Network Manager who together with his team manage the curriculum network and give support to each academy within the Trust for both current and future needs, including reliability and resilience.

-Under the joint direction of Executive Principal and Heads, the ICT manager leads in the development of the use of Information Technology and provides a technician service to staff and students engaged in the use of ICT and supervise the work of the ICT technical support team.
+Under the direction of the CFO, the ICT team leads in the development of the use of Information Technology across our schools and provides a technician service to staff and students engaged in the use of ICT.

 As more schools join the MAT we will be in a position to secure more efficient and effective procurement through stronger bargaining power and economies of scale.
-As well as top slicing individual school budgets, costs of additional staff can be spread across schools such as the provision of Sports Coaches, Educational Psychologists and Educational Consultants that could not be sustainable by a standalone school.
-Any funding received by Staff who work outside their school such as SLE’s will be retained by that school.
-Funding secured by the Executive Principal will be retained at top level along with the top sliced funding reserves.
+Costs of additional staff can be spread across schools such as the provision of Sports Coaches, Educational Psychologists and Educational Consultants that could not be sustainable by a standalone school.
+Any funding received by staff who work outside their school such as SLE’s will be retained by that school.